chrisbroski/wireframe/README.md

 ###Explain What a Wireframe Is

 Though not subtle, it is effective to hit the user over the head with the blunt facts.
-Include information that tells the user point-blank that they are looking at a wireframe and what a wireframe is.
+Include information that tells the user point-blank that they are looking at a wireframe, what a wireframe is, and why.

 Example
 -------